Partial likelihood methods for panel data: Description

 Concretely, partial likelihood estimation uses the product of conditional densities as the density of the joint conditional distribution.
 This generality facilitates maximum likelihood methods in panel data setting because fully specifying conditional distribution of yi can be computationally demanding.
-On the other hand, allowing for misspecification generally results in violation of information equality and thus requires robust standard error estimator for inference.
+On the other hand, allowing for misspecification generally results in violation of information equality and thus requires use of robust standard error estimators for inference.

 In the following exposition, we follow the treatment in Wooldridge.
 Particularly, the asymptotic derivation is done under fixed-T, growing-N setting.

 Writing the conditional density of yit given xit as ft (yit | xit;θ), the partial maximum likelihood estimator solves: